lilliputten/lilliputten.github.io-v2/public/site/Projects/Web/2201-MarchTeam.md

 It integrates a real estate search database subscription service from some major agencies and offers some interactive services (to make a property search request, callback request, etc).

-It made with React, NextJS and Chakra UI on the client side, Flask and TinyDb (Python) on the backend.
+It made with React, NextJS and Chakra UI on the client side, Flask and TinyDB (Python) on the backend.
 Initially it used Google's Firebase service, but later replaced by our own Flask solution.

 I've also developoed the entire corporate identity of the company (including logotype, business cards, letterhead, envelopes, advertising flyers and, of course, website design).